 For a child to reach their full educational achievement, a high level of school attendance is essential.
 Children with poor attendance are disadvantaged in many ways: not only will their academic performance be affected, their ability to form friendships, self-esteem and confidence can also suffer.

 We will consistently work towards a goal of 100% attendance for all children.
-Of course, we understand that absence due to illness is sometimes unavoidable, but we expect all pupils to maintain an attendance rate of at least 97% (our average from last year).
+Of course, we understand that absence due to illness is sometimes unavoidable, but we expect all pupils to maintain an attendance rate of at least 97% (our average during a typical year).
 This means an average of less than 1 day off each month.

 Please telephone the school on our dedicated absence line 01332 690776 by 9.15am on the first morning of absence and each subsequent day.

 If your child has an appointment in the morning after which they will be returning to school e.g. doctors, dentist etc, please telephone before 9am so that your child can be entered on the dinner register.

 Please try to make appointments, where ever possible, outside of the school day as it does cause disruption to the children’s day.